giditietz/rise_phonebook-yinon/README.md

 docker-compose up
 ```

-Now you can see the client at address: http://localhost:3000
+Now you can see the client at the address: http://localhost:3000
-The server is running on: http://localhost:9000
+The server is running on the address: http://localhost:9000

 The following are the routes to get and modify data directly in the server:
 Address example: